jvermeir/pure-energie-slurper/README.md

 Experiment with InfluxDB as a database and using its dashboard to show graphs.

+Note: use the 'influx_enabled' property to enable or disable influx.

 ### Docker

 see https://hub.docker.com/_/influxdb/
 and https://docs.influxdata.com/influxdb/cloud/get-started/

+Run influx container or influx/grafana using [docker compose](./docker/docker-compose.yml)

 ```bash
 docker run -d -p 8086:8086 \